ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

     - Explore the relationship between age, gender, and income levels of customers and their likelihood to purchase a bike.

-    - Analyze if certain demographics are more inclined to make bike purchases and if there are specific preferences within different demographic segments.
+    - Analyze if certain demographics are more inclined to make bike purchases.

 3. How Does Customer Commute Distance Impact Bike Purchase Decisions?